Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: The benchmark

 \subsection{Comparison to existing benchmarks}

 Compared to existing video description datasets, our dataset is more challenging due to the explicit modeling of the multi-shot nature of web videos.
 Our textual description includes both shot-level captions and video-level summaries, combining visual and audio understanding, which provides a unique test bed for multi-modal video understanding.
 Table~\ref{tab:compare} shows a high-level comparison of our new dataset with existing video captioning benchmarks.
-Most existing video captioning benchmarks, such as MSRVTT~\cite{xu2016msr-vtt}, YouCook2~\cite{zhou2018youcook2} and ActivityNet Caps~\cite{krishna2017activitynet}, also use multi-shot videos as annotation source, but they either annotate a holistic caption for the video (MSRVTT) or ask annotators to decide the boundary of different events.
-In our study, we observe that video shots naturally create a sequence of related events, leading us to annotate distinct captions for each shot.
-Ego4D~\cite{grauman2022ego4d} only annotates dense visual captions but not audio captions for relatively long egocentric videos.
-Video Storytelling~\cite{li2019video} is a small-scale dataset with annotations of multiple events in a videos and provides a summary of the video by concatenating all captions.
+Most existing video captioning benchmarks, such as MSRVTT~\citep{xu2016msr-vtt}, YouCook2~\citep{zhou2018youcook2} and ActivityNet Caps~\citep{krishna2017activitynet}, also use multi-shot videos as annotation source, but they either annotate a holistic caption for the video (MSRVTT) or ask annotators to decide the boundary of different events.
+In our study, we observe that video shots naturally create a sequence of related events, motivating us to annotate distinct captions for each shot.
+Ego4D~\citep{grauman2022ego4d} only annotates dense visual captions but not audio captions for relatively long egocentric videos.
+Video Storytelling~\citep{li2019video} is a small-scale dataset with annotations of multiple events in a videos and provides a summary of the video by concatenating all captions.

-A recent work VAST~\cite{chen2023vast} feed generated video and audio captions into an LLM to generate video summary.
-However, their work processes a multi-shot video as a whole and lacks the granularity of the events in different shots.
-Additionally, VAST directly uses predicted captions without any human verification, which indicates their video summaries can be noisy and containing biases from the captioning models.
-Our dataset stands out from VAST with its more detailed visual and audio shot captions.
-These captions, averaging 35.3 words for visual and 17.8 words for audio, are the result of a thorough manual annotation process.
+A recent work VAST~\citep{chen2024vast} feeds generated video and audio captions into an LLM to generate video summary.
+However, it processes multi-shot video as a whole and lacks the granularity of the events in different shots.
+Moreover, VAST directly uses predicted captions without any human verification, leading to potentially noisy and biased summaries towards the captioning models.
+Our dataset stands out from VAST with its accurately annotated visual and narration shot captions.
 Although our video summary is also generated using an LLM, it is further verified by annotators to make sure there is no hallucinated details from the LLM.
-Our dataset has an average length of $201.8$ wprds for the video summary, which is much longer than existing benchmarks, and longer than the combined length of captions in one video in ActivityNet and YouCook2.
+Our dataset has an average length of $218.3$ words for the video summary, which is much longer than existing benchmarks, and is longer than the combined length of captions in one video in ActivityNet and YouCook2.